 Dr. Warkov tenaciously demanded accountability from the Seattle School District after negligent chaperoning permitted an environment where sexual assault could occur.
 Beginning as an ordinary parent unaware of Title IX, she experienced the full spectrum of unacceptable and often unlawful responses.
 She meticulously documented the district’s responses at each juncture and archived correspondence and complaints for the benefit of other families.
 Dr. Warkov participated in numerous media interviews, organized demonstrations against the Seattle School District, and worked with education activists.
 Her unrelenting campaign for media and public awareness of the Seattle School District’s systemic failures has compelled the District to comply with Title IX.
 She is currently building a national network of parents, advocates, students, and organizations dedicated to the mission of Stop Sexual Assault in Schools.
 Prior to this advocacy work, Dr. Warkov received several awards including a Fulbright-Hays grant for original research in Wales, a grant from the National Endowment of the Arts to study the performance of Middle Eastern music, and dissertation grants to research Arab and Jewish musicians in the Middle East.
 Dr. Warkov’s experience with music students, with professional musicians from a variety of socio-economic groups, and her passion for education combine to create a unique foundation for her advocacy work.

-Cheryl Ann Graf, Advanced Registered Nurse Practitioner, Master of Science Nursing, MBA, WA
+Cheryl Ann Graf, Board Secretary, Advanced Registered Nurse Practitioner, Master of Science Nursing, MBA, WA